 Unsweetened cereal and milk; yogurt, fresh fruit and nuts; whole-wheat toast and peanut butter are all examples of a healthy protein-rich snack for your school-age athlete.

-No need to worry about counting calories or grams of protein
+5. Young athletes don’t need to worry about counting calories or grams of protein

 Let your athlete’s appetite lead the way.
-Take care not to fall into the trap of running through the drive-thru, hitting the convenience mart or snacking on too much processed foods.
-If so, your athlete may overshoot the balance of energy in: energy out.
+Take care not to fall into the trap of running through the drive-thru, hitting the convenience mart or snacking on too many processed foods.

-The benefits of this are worth it — keeping your young athlete healthy, growing and energized for performing on the court or in the pool.
+The benefits of this are worth it — keeping your young athlete healthy, growing and energized for performance anywhere — on the court or in the pool.

 How do you make sure your athlete is getting enough nutrition?

 Check out my new sports nutrition program Eat Like a Champion!
+(Click on the photo)